Breonna Taylor's Family Says A $12 Million Settlement Isn't Enough — Officers Must Be Held Accountable

 The lawsuit waged by her family — and the new reforms — stem from allegations that the Louisville Metro Police Department used incorrect information to obtain a "no knock" warrant related to a drug investigation into Taylor’s former boyfriend.
 After weeks of private negotiations with her family, they are speaking out on the settlement and governmental changes to say that while this is a start, they will still demand justice for Taylor's death.

 “The officers, Brett Hankinson, Myles Cosgrove, John Mattingly and Joshua Jaynes must be arrested,” she stated.
-Closing out the event, an attorney with the ACLU of Kentucky, Katurah Herron, also demanded that the protestors in Louisville facing felony charges for seeking justice for Taylor be exonerated as a next step.
+Closing out the event, an attorney with the ACLU of Kentucky, Katurah Herron, also demanded that the protesters in Louisville facing serious charges for seeking justice for Taylor be exonerated as a next step.

 In addition to the settlement terms announced today, the Louisville Metro Council recently voted unanimously to ban no-knock warrants.
 The night Breonna Taylor was killed, the police who entered her home used a no-knock warrant to and claim to have announced themselves — a claim that Taylor’s boyfriend Kenneth Walker, who was with her, has disputed.
 Now, it seems that Palmer, along with Taylor's whole family and community, will continue to apply pressure to the attorney general to bring forth criminal charges against the officers who killed her.

-Over the last six months since Taylor was killed on March 13, organizers and protestors have continued to lead demonstrations across the country to demand police accountability.
+Over the last six months since Taylor was killed on 13th March, organisers and protestors have continued to lead demonstrations across the country to demand police accountability.
 According to Sam Aguiar, another attorney working with Taylor's family, the city hasn’t handled the case well up to now, but reaching the settlement could be “a turning point” for making more reforms to protect community members.